WAGO/pfc-firmware-sdk/README.md

 ## 10.)
 Aspects of the daily work
-Building a complete firmware image is necessary exactly one time, to extract and build the hole system.
-For your daily work, you would work on package level.
+Building a complete firmware image is necessary exactly one time, to extract and build the whole system.
+For your daily work, you usually will work on package level.
 As usual, you can:
 - Rebuild a package
 ```